-One of my UBC art history papers, way back when, was on Moshe Safdie's Habitat 67, (he was working on the Vancouver Public Library at the time).
-Safdie originally conceived the project as his Master's thesis in architecture at McGill and it went on to become a thematic pavilion at Montreal's Expo 67 (in which the main theme was Man & His World - with housing as a subset).
+Safdie originally conceived the project as his Master's thesis in architecture at McGill.
+It became a thematic pavilion at Montreal's Expo 67 (in which the central theme was Man & His World - with housing as a subset).

-Already having a fondness for the architecture of Expo 67 - based on my past research, as well as spending a few summers teaching Québécois university students English - I was quite interested in The National Film Board of Canada e-newsletter that arrived in my Inbox this morning.
-Impressions of Expo 67 is an eight minute promotional video for what was considered to be the most successful World's Fair of the 20th Century.
+Already having a fondness for the architecture of Expo 67 - based on my past research, as well as spending a few summers teaching Québécois university students English - I was pretty interested in The National Film Board of Canada e-newsletter that arrived in my Inbox this morning.

-As I mentioned, it's the architecture of Expo 67 that interests me but it's difficult to find a thorough list of designers of the pavilions.
-If you know anymore - on top of the ones listed on Wikipedia - please leave them in the comments section of the post.
+If you know any more - on top of the ones listed on Wikipedia - please leave them in the post's comments section.

 A few: